A typical starting salary for Information Science is $47,036. This tends to improve should you decide on a school with the highest paid graduates.

 Grand Valley State University is among your best bets if you want to study Information Science.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

-Students should not let affordability concerns stop them from deciding on this school since 65.0% of students receive school funding.
 Because of a dedication to superior academic standards and a yearly net price of $21,124, Grand Valley State University is an excellent value for your money.
-Videos from GVSU could be a great way to learn more about university.
+Student success after graduation is essential to Grand Valley State University, and graduates usually leave the university with total debt much lower than the national average.
+Take a virtual tour to learn more about GVSU's campus.

 Every student who is interested in Information Science needs to check out University of Michigan - Flint.
 Based in Flint, Michigan, this university is ideal for students who blossom in a city atmosphere.